Cholent: History

-The origins of cholent date back to the 11th century, when the Christian Reconquista of Al-Andalus or Islamic Spain, when culinary techniques from the Moorish period spread northwards into Europe through Provence.
+The origins of cholent date back to the 11th century, to the Christian Reconquista of Al-Andalus or Islamic Spain, when culinary techniques from the Moorish period spread northwards into Europe through Provence.
 In the late 12th or early 13th century, the Sephardic Sabbath stew known as hamin became a part of the traditions of the Jews of France.

 Among the French Ashkenazi Jewish population, the traditional stew was renamed tsholnt, cholent or schalet, likely from the old French for warm, chald or chalt (the antecedent of today's chaud), or from chald-de-lit ("warmth of the bed").

 By the 13th century, the stew is described as having become widespread in Bohemia and Germany.
 Originally made with fava beans, the cholent of the French Ashkenazi was substituted with dried haricot beans from the Americas in the sixteenth century.
 Since then, white beans, red kidney beans, pinto beans, and dried lima beans have all become common ingredients.
 Some Romanians add chickpeas in "a remnant of the Sephardic influence due to Ottoman control of the area".

 Since European agriculture favoured bread wheat instead of durum, substitutions were made.
 In Germany, spelt became common in cholent, while in Eastern Europe, the grain of choice became barley.
 The usual choice of meat in cholent is beef, either flank or brisket, or, occasionally in Western and Central Europe, goose or duck.

 In the mid-19th century, Polish cholent featured generous amounts of potato, while Hungarian cholent used no potato at all.
 German variations added root vegetables.
 Onions might be added fried or raw, alongside garlic.
 The stew might also be sweetened with honey, sugar, or fruit, and spiced with cloves, paprika, or bay leaves.